mulesoft-assets/template-banking-accounts-process-api/README.md

 # Use Case <a name="usecase"/>

 This API is part of the API Led connectivity Banking accelerator and is used by the Experience layer APIs to aggregate information about user's accounts (checking, savings) and associated transactions.
-It is consumed by [Banking AISP Experience API](https://github.com/mulesoft/template-banking-aisp-experience-api).
+It is consumed by [Banking AISP Experience API](https://github.com/mulesoft/template-banking-aisp-experience-api) and [Banking AnypointBank Experience API](https://github.com/mulesoft/template-banking-anypointbank-experience-api) for getting internal accounts and transactions of user.

 # Considerations <a name="considerations"/>